Why We Ditched Our iPhone’s

 So true Michelle!
 It is hard to balance our time with it sometimes.
 I couldn’t, however I know some people have more discipline.

-2. Cyndi Guidry on said:
+Cyndi Guidry says

 This is timely and PERFECT!
 Thank you for sharing your heart and being transparent with your husbands struggles.
 What a testimony to his character and wanting to live right and honor his marriage.
 Would you mind if I link this in my blog?
 I’d love to share this in addition to tweeting it.